If I had to do it over again, one of the career paths I would seriously consider would be shoemaker.

 Alex is the granddaughter of Thomas Bata.
 Family net worth?
 Somewhere north of four billions.

 So here is the question Jeanne Beker had for Weston:

 You and your husband, Galen Weston Jr., have two children, aged six and seven.
 How are you juggling having a young family, working and keeping it all together?

 I don't give a shit about how the children and grandchildren of billionaires "keep it all together."
 I'm sure they make out OK.

 What I would like to know is how single mothers working two jobs at our niggardly minimum wage are keeping it all together.

 Can you help me with that, Jeanne?

 But back to that shoemaker thing.
-I had no idea when I was making or not making career decisions fifty years ago that the world would soon be awash with billionaires and the children of billionaires who think nothing of spending five grand on a pair of bespoke shoes.
+I had no idea when I was making or not making career decisions fifty years ago that the world would soon be awash with billionaires and the children of billionaires and their heirs who think nothing of spending five grand on a pair of bespoke shoes.

 Guess I missed the boat on that one.